 Men from around Iraq seek the Abu Nour’s expertise, knowing that their dishdashas will be custom-made with utmost care and attention to detail.
 From selecting the finest fabrics, which come from Japan, China or Indonesia, to embellishing the garment with intricate embroidery, the tailor’s craftsmanship brings life to the traditional attire.

-In a world of fast fashion and mass production, Abu Nour’s stands as a beacon of tradition, preserving the artistry and cultural significance of traditional clothing in Baghdad.
+In a world of fast fashion and mass production, Abu Nour’s stands out as a symbo tradition, preserving the artistry and cultural significance of traditional clothing in Baghdad.